cmarkey/ncaa_pbp/readme.md

 ## Cases currently unaccounted for + to be fixed, in order of priority
 - occasional pbp data that is a different format than the main format (ie https://stats.ncaa.org/game/play_by_play/5128689).
 PBP will be processed with no players or details for events and incorrect strength + goal timing formatting)
+- double or triple minors to the same player
 - games before the 2021 season
 - Powerplays spanning periods
 - games with scores of 10 or more goals